ProjectEvergreen/greenwood/packages/plugin-postcss/README.md

 };
 ```

-> Note: Greenwood provides the postcss-import behavior out of the box.
+> Note: Greenwood provides the behavior of postcss-import out of the box.

 ## Options